What Is Auto Insurance for Non-owners?

 No matter who caused the accident, medical payments (Med Pay) coverage will cover your and your passengers’ medical expenses.

-The secondary nature of non-owner auto insurance means that it only applies after any primary coverage has paid out.
+The secondary nature of non-owner auto insurance means that it only applies after any primary coverage has been paid out.
 For instance, your friend’s auto insurance will pay out first, up to the policy limits, if you borrow their vehicle and cause an accident.
 Your non-owner auto insurance can then pay if the policy’s liability limits are depleted (up to your policy limits).

 The road to your business goals can be riddled with potholes like product recalls and injuries sustained during athletics.
 Come insurance for small businesses.
 Advantage Insurance Solutions can get you covered.
 Get a Quote